Skip to content

 Step 5: Select Wireless Properties

-• Select [Wireless Properties].
+• In the Status window, click [Wireless Properties].

 Wireless-Properties